flashnuke/wifi-deauth/README.md

 ![image](https://user-images.githubusercontent.com/59119926/196630355-9edfa98f-7c97-4555-b882-73a0cc87744c.png)
 </br>
-A wifi deauth attack that disconnects all devices from the target wifi access point, without the need to be connected to the network.
+A DoS attack that disconnects all devices from a target wifi network.
+* The network's password is not required
+* Tested on Kali NetHunter

 ## How it works
 ***